jfyuen/weather-reader/README.md

 - `${FILE_PATH}` path to file to read`
 - Option `--data`: extract selected data from file, e.g: '2 metre temperature'
+- `latitude`, `longitude`: coordinates to get value
+- Option `-o` to save output to a file, default to stdout

 Example:
 ```bash